wjeff9929-ai/namma-jobs-theme-/README.md

-#  NammaJobs – Custom Job Listing WordPress Theme
+williamssonya333@gmail.comNammaJobs – Custom Job data platforms, social media apps that has been used for other things

 A lightweight custom WordPress theme built with **PHP**, **MySQL**, and **WordPress Theme Development** for job listing websites.